top of page

 My Yoga Story

 My first yoga class was in New York City around 2003.
 I'll admit I didn't get it at first.
-We did some chanting to open the class and it took some strength of will not to laugh out loud.
-At one point there was headstand practice with little direction.
+We did some chanting to open the class, and it took strength of will not to laugh out loud.
+At one point, there was headstand practice with little direction.
 I felt ridiculous and out of place for most of it.
-However, in spite of this, my body felt incredible afterwards.
-I felt open and rejuvenated in a way that I hadn't previously experienced.
+However, despite this, my body felt incredible afterward.
+I felt open and rejuvenated in a way I hadn't previously experienced.
 A seed was planted.

-During that period, I was dabbling with olympic weightlifting.
-I did love it and I loved the challenge.
+During that period, I was dabbling with Olympic weightlifting.
+I did love it, and I loved the challenge.
 But it was very demanding on my body.
-When my daughter was sick I couldn't lift a thing.
-Even as she recovered I would try to workout, get a few minutes in feeling exhausted, and just crave to get on my yoga mat.
-So I finally said to myself why not just do yoga and forget the rest.
+When my daughter was sick, I couldn't lift a thing.
+Even as she recovered, I would try to work out, get a few minutes in feeling exhausted, and crave to get on my yoga mat.
+So I finally asked myself, why not just do yoga and forget the rest?
 That is what I did.
-Yoga got me through that incredibly difficult time.
-I was able to stretch and breathe and move through the stress and sadness that had accumulated because of that experience.
+Yoga got me through that challenging time.
+I could stretch, breathe, and move through the stress and sadness that had accumulated because of that experience.

-I was ultimately lead to make yoga more than my own personal practice.
+I was ultimately led to make yoga more than my practice.
 Looking for a new career challenge, I decided to embark on Yoga Therapy training.
-Having completed Breathing Deeply Yoga Therapy's Foundations course, I am continuing on in their Advanced Program.
-This is an 875 hour, International Association of Yoga Therapists certified course considered the gold standard of Yoga Therapy training.
-It provides the top level of certification (C-IAYT).
-This helps to ensure I am providing a high level of acumen to my clients.
+I have completed Breathing Deeply Yoga Therapy's Foundations and Advanced Program.
+The Advanced Program includes more than 875-hours of training, and is a International Association of Yoga Therapists certified course, considered the gold standard of Yoga Therapy training.
+It provides the top level of certification (C-IAYT) which I received at the end of 2023.
+This helps ensure I am providing my clients with a high level of acumen.

-I also have a Level 1 certificate from Precision Nutrition and certificate in the Buteyko Clinic Method Training for breathing re-education for respiratory conditions, sleep and mental health.
-I have also completed Postural Restoration Institute's "Postural Respiration" home study course.
+I also have a Level 1 certificate from Precision Nutrition and a certificate in the Buteyko Clinic Method Training for breathing re-education for respiratory conditions, sleep, and mental health.
+I have also completed the Postural Restoration Institute's "Postural Respiration" home study course.

 For more information and to speak with me directly, please email me at lalbarella.yt@gmail.com.